PublicSoftTools

 When should I use Word vs PDF?

 Use PDF when submitting directly to a recruiter or uploading to a job portal — it preserves the exact visual design regardless of the reader's software.
-Use Word (.docx) when a job posting explicitly requests a Word file, when you want to make further edits outside the browser, or when you need to share an editable copy with a career advisor or recruiter who will apply their own formatting.
+Use Word (.docx) when a job posting explicitly requests a Word file, when you want to make further edits outside the browser, or when you need to share an editable copy with a career advisor.

 Can I switch styles without losing my content?